geky/ramrsbd/README.md

 >
 </p>

-There are some other optimizations that can be applied here, mainly [Chien's search][chiens-search], but as far as I can tell this is more useful for hardware implementations and doesn't actually improve our runtime when using Horner's method and GF(256) log tables.
+I've seen some other optimizations applied here, mainly [Chien's search][chiens-search], but as far as I can tell this is only really useful in hardware and doesn't actually improve our runtime when using Horner's method and GF(256) log tables.

 #### Evaluating the errors